ReproNim/reprostim/Capture/README.md

 and saves it as video file (*.mkv).

 Both utilities use `capturelib` as a shared library.

+All projects C++ code live in the `reprostim` namespace.
 So in general, the project structure looks like this:

 ![Project Structure](docs/images/project_structure.png)